connietsang/twitterbot/README.md

 The script can be run every week on any Unix system using crontab

-My crontab specification: 0 18 * * WED cd ~/twitterbot && /usr/local/bin/python3.9 twitterbot.py
+My crontab specification: 0 18 * * WED cd ~/twitterbot && /usr/local/bin/python3.9 twitterbot.py (runs the script every Wednesday at 6PM)